-- 1.1.3.1 Settlement areas shall be the focus of growth and development. - 1.1.3.2 Land use patterns within settlement areas shall be based on densities and a mix of land uses which: - a) efficiently use land and resources; - b) are appropriate for, and efficiently use, the infrastructure and public service facilities which are planned or available, and avoid the need for their unjustified and/or uneconomical expansion; - c) minimize negative impacts to air quality and climate change, and promote energy efficiency; - d) prepare for the impacts of a changing climate; - e) support active transportation; - f) are transit-supportive, where transit is planned, exists or may be developed; and - g) are freight-supportive.
+- 1.1.3.1 Settlement areas shall be the focus of growth and development, and their vitality and regeneration shall be promoted. - 1.1.3.2 Land use patterns within settlement areas shall be based on: a. densities and a mix of land uses which: - a) i efficiently use land and resources; - b) ii. are appropriate for, and efficiently use, the infrastructure and public service facilities which are planned or available, and avoid the need for their unjustified and/or uneconomical expansion; - c) iii. minimize negative impacts to air quality and climate change, and promote energy efficiency; - d) prepare for the impacts of a changing climate; - e) iv. support active transportation; - f) v. are transit-supportive, where transit is planned, exists or may be developed; and - g) vi. are freight-supportive; and.

-Land use patterns within settlement areas shall also be based on a range of uses $\stackrel{\text{May }13,\ 2020}{-}$ and opportunities for intensification and redevelopment in accordance with the criteria in policy 1.1.3.3, where this can be accommodated.
+b.
+Land use patterns within settlement areas shall also be based on a range of uses and opportunities for intensification and redevelopment in accordance with the criteria in policy 1.1.3.3, where this can be accommodated.